 Complications and Treatment

-Aesthetic outcome: capsular contractures, malposition of implant, implant visibility/palpability/rippling, sensory and asymmetrical position changes to NAC, breast size asymmetry, contour deformities, galactorrhea, skin stretch deformities, glandular atrophy over time and need for device change with passage of time are salient in the discussion with the patient.
+Aesthetic outcome: capsular contractures, malposition of implant, implant visibility/palpability/rippling, sensory and asymmetrical position changes to NAC, breast size asymmetry, contour deformities, galactorrhea, skin stretch deformities, glandular atrophy over time and need for device change with the passage of time are salient in the discussion with the patient.

-Surgical complications: Postoperative haematoma, device failure/rupture/rotation (anatomical implants)/infection, hypertrophic/keloid scarring as well as implant related T-cell lymphoma need to be addressed.
+Surgical complications: Postoperative haematoma, device failure/rupture/rotation (anatomical implants)/infection, hypertrophic/keloid scarring, as well as implant-related T-cell lymphoma need to be addressed.

 Autologous Fat Injection

 Fat grafts have become a popular means of soft tissue augmentation in plastic surgery in recent years.
 Traditionally, concerns regarding survival and calcification had led to a ban on the procedure by the American Society of Plastic Surgery.
 However, this has changed in recent years with a better understanding of fat and stem cells as well as better techniques for harvesting and engrafting.
 In regards to meaningful breast enlargement, however, fat-based autologous augmentation, despite its obvious attraction, remains a goal rather than an attainable outcome.

 Contact Panthea Clinics in Sydney or Canberra clinics today to book your initial consultation or get answers from our dedicated team of surgical professionals.